LowellObservatory/Roz/README.md

 - Python 3.8+
 - Astropy 4.0+
 - CCDPROC 2.1+
+- Numpy
+- Matplotlib
-- A bunch of other stuff, I'm sure
+- A bunch of other stuff, too, I'm sure